araj6523/OCR/README.md

 - **Tesseract:** An OCR engine for extracting text from images.
 - **MongoDB:** A NoSQL database for storing and managing the extracted data.

+## Data Preprocessing ( ocr.py )

+Preprocessing Steps:

+1. Image Reading: The input image is read using OpenCV, and its color channels are converted to RGB.

+2.Template Matching:

+SIFT features are used to detect key points and descriptors for both the input image and a reference template.
+Template matching is performed using FLANN (Fast Library for Approximate Nearest Neighbors) to find matches between the key points of the input image and the template.
+Perspective transformation is applied to align the input image with the template.

+3. ROI Extraction:

+Regions of interest (ROIs) are defined in a YAML configuration file, specifying the coordinates of areas containing relevant information on the identification card.
+For each defined ROI, the corresponding part of the aligned image is extracted.

+4. Text Extraction:

+Text extraction is performed using either EasyOCR or Tesseract OCR based on the specified provider.
+The extracted text is processed, and if the save_extract_result option is enabled, the extracted regions are saved as images.

+5. Data Mapping and Formatting:

+The extracted information is mapped to a predefined structure, and additional formatting is applied, such as splitting names into prefixes, first names, and last names.
+The final result is presented as a named tuple and converted to JSON format.

 ## API Endpoints